 |Wi-Fly technology – Real-time data transmission|

 |Station connections in chains – manual addressing mode|

 |Ability for repeater usage if not clear line of sight|

 |Satellite transmission of the network data in near real time|

-This the latest development of Landtech Enterprises in the field of real-time reservoir monitoring.
+This the latest development of Landtech Geophysics in the field of real-time reservoir monitoring.
 Instead of collecting all the waveforms from all deployed seismographs of the deployed surface network to a central processing unit, each 32-bit seismograph has an embedded PC with auto-picking algorithms and we send via VHF to the central processing unit only the arrival times of the seismic phases.